AylanBoscarino/typed-react-native-starter-pack/README.md

 const mapStateToProps = (state: StoreState): NewComponentStateProps => ({
   defaultDomain: state.defaultDomain,
-})
+});

 const mapDispatchToProps: NewComponentDispatchProps = {
-  defaultAction
-}
+  defaultAction,
+};

-export default connect<NewComponentStateProps, NewComponentDispatchProps, NewComponentOwnProps, StoreState>( mapStateToProps, mapDispatchToProps
+export default connect<
+  NewComponentStateProps,
+  NewComponentDispatchProps,
+  NewComponentOwnProps,
+  StoreState
+>(
+  mapStateToProps,
+  mapDispatchToProps
 )(NewComponent);

 ```

 At this point the component is fully connected to Redux's state management and
-ready to be used.
+ready to be used, you can read the store's state and call the dispatchers mapped into the component's
+props.